+CHMP Cultural heritage management plan

 DCCEEW Department of Climate Change, Energy, Environment and Water (Cwlth)

-DELWP Department of Environment, Land, Water and Planning
+DELWP Department of Environment, Land, Water and Planning (Victoria)

+DEECA Department of Energy, Environment and Climate Action (Victoria)

+DTP Department of Transport and Planning (Victoria)
-EES Environment effects statement

-EIS Environmental impact statement
+EES Environment effects statement EIS Environmental impact statement

-EISG Environmental Impact Statement Guidelines

 EMF Environmental management framework

-EPA Environment Protection Authority
+EPA Tas Environment Protection Authority (Tasmania) EPA Vic Environment Protection Authority (Victoria)

 EPBC Act Environment Protection and Biodiversity Conservation Act 1999

 FFG Act Flora and Fauna Guarantee Act 1988

-The project Marinus Link Project

-The proponent Marinus Link Pty Ltd
+The project Marinus Link Project The proponent Marinus Link Pty Ltd

 TRG Technical reference group

-Contents
+1 Contents

-1. Introduction
+1 Introduction 3

-1.1 The project and setting1
+1.1 The project and setting 3

-1.2 Minister's requirements for this EES5
+1.2 Minister's requirements for this EES 6

-1.3 Commonwealth requirements and alignment of assessment processes5
+1.3 Commonwealth requirements and alignment of assessment processes 6

-2. Assessment process and required approvals7
+2 Assessment process and required approvals 8

-2.1 What is an EES?7
+2.1 What is an EES?
+8

-2.2 The EES process7
+2.2 The EES process

-3. Matters to be addressed in the EES
+3 Matters to be addressed in the EES 10

-3.1 General approach9
+3.1 General approach 10

-3.2 Content and style9
+3.2 Content and style 10

-3.3 Project description and rationale10
+3.3 Project description and rationale 11

-3.4 Project development and alternatives11
+3.4 Project alternatives and development 12

-3.5 Applicable legislation, policies and strategies12
+3.5 Applicable legislation, policies and strategies 13

-3.6 Evaluation objectives12
+3.6 Evaluation objectives 13

-3.7 Environmental management framework12
+3.7 Environmental management framework 13

-4. Assessment of specific environmental effects
+4 Assessment of specific environmental effects 15

-4.1 Biodiversity and ecological values15
+4.1 Biodiversity and ecological values 16

-4.2 Marine and catchment values17
+4.2 Marine and catchment values 18

-4.3 Cultural heritage18
+4.3 Cultural heritage 19

-4.4 Land use and socioeconomic19
+4.4 Agriculture, land use and socioeconomic 20

-4.5 Environmental amenity, safety, and transport20
+4.5 Amenity, health, safety and transport 21

-4.6 Landscape and visual21
+4.6 Landscape and visual 22

-Appendix A: Procedures and requirements
+Anne endix A Procedures and Requirements 24

-1. Introduction
+1 Introduction

 In light of the potential for significant environmental effects, on 12 December 2021 the former Minister for Planning determined under the Environment Effects Act 1978 that Marinus Link Pty Ltd (the proponent) is to prepare an environment effects statement (EES) for the proposed Marinus Link project (the project).
-The purpose of the EES is to provide a sufficiently detailed description of the project, assess its potential effects on the environment1 and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
+The purpose of the EES is to provide a sufficiently detailed description of the project, assess its potential effects on the environment and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
 The EES will inform and seek feedback from the public and stakeholders.
 The Minister for Planning (the Minister) will issue an assessment of the project's environmental effects under the Environment Effects Act to conclude the EES process.
 The Minister's assessment will then inform statutory decision-makers for the project.

-These Draft Scoping Requirements for the Marinus Link Project Environment Effects Statement set out the proposed specific matters to be investigated and documented in the EES.
-The draft scoping requirements presented here are for public review and comment.
-The Minister will issue the final scoping requirements for the EES following consideration of public comments received on this draft.
+These Scoping Requirements for the Marinus Link Project Environment Effects Statement set out the proposed specific matters to be investigated and documented in the EES.
+These scoping requirements were finalised following consideration of submissions received during the public exhibition of the draft scoping requirements in August and September 2022.